Captivity (animal): Behavior of animals in captivity

-Captive animals, especially those not domesticated, sometimes develop abnormal behaviours.
+Captive animals, especially those not domesticated, sometimes can develop abnormal behaviours.

 One type of abnormal behaviour is stereotypical behaviors, i.e. repetitive and apparently purposeless motor behaviors.
 Examples of stereotypical behaviours include pacing, self-injury, route tracing and excessive self-grooming.
 These behaviors are associated with stress and lack of stimulation.
-Animals that exhibit this tend to suffer from zoochosis, as it is manifested in stereotypical behaviors.

 Many who keep animals in captivity attempt to prevent or decrease stereotypical behavior by introducing stimuli, a process known as environmental enrichment.
 The goals of environmental enrichment are to make environments more complex and fluid, offer more engaging and complex processes, and give animals more chances to make decisions.
 Techniques that are commonly used to provide environmental enrichment include social, occupation, physical, sensory, and nutritional.

-A type of abnormal behavior shown in captive animals is self-injurious behavior (SIB).
+Another type of abnormal behavior shown in captive animals is self-injurious behavior (SIB).
 Self-injurious behavior indicates any activity that involves biting, scratching, hitting, hair plucking, or eye poke that may result in injuring oneself.
 Although its reported incidence is low, self-injurious behavior is observed across a range of primate species, especially when they experience social isolation in infancy.
 Self-bite involves biting one's own body—typically the arms, legs, shoulders, or genitals.
 Threat bite involves biting one's own body—typically the hand, wrist, or forearm—while staring at the observer, conspecific, or mirror in a threatening manner.
 Self-hit involves striking oneself on any part of the body.
 Eye poking is a behavior (widely observed in primates) that presses the knuckle or finger into the orbital space above the eye socket.
-Hair plucking is a jerking motion applied to one's own hair with hands or teeth, resulting in its excessive removal.
+Hair plucking is a jerking motion applied to one's own hair with hands or teeth, thus resulting in its excessive removal.